 3. Bullshit Hamstrings and… What Hips?

 Man or woman, when a person finds good alignment and ease in a pose, it’s a beautiful thing.
-In my experience of observing male bodies versus female bodies, it seems to take a bit more for men to relax, especially in those more vulnerable postures like Supta Baddha Konasana (Reclining Bound Angle Pose), but once cued to breath, to soften the face and jaw, to relax, the pressure is off.
+In my experience of observing male bodies versus female bodies, it seems to take a bit more for men to relax, especially in those more vulnerable postures like Supta Baddha Konasana (Reclining Bound Angle Pose, a supine position where the soles of the feet are together and the knees butterfly out), but once cued to breath, to soften the face and jaw, to relax, the pressure is off.
 Sometimes I use a mantra I’ve heard other teachers say in class, there are no prizes.
 Once the pressure is off to have to perform in some way or impress someone, once men feel free to just be and exist as they are, the body relaxes, the hips release, and there is in the room a perceivable atmosphere of calm.
 It’s awesome.